lorenmt/reco/README.md

 | `strong_threshold` | strong threshold `delta_s` in active sampling | only applied when training with ReCo loss|
 | `apply_reco` | toggle on or off | apply with our proposed ReCo loss|

-Training with the fewest label setting in each dataset with full label mode presented in the paper:
+Training ReCo + ClassMix with the fewest **full** label setting in each dataset (the least appeared classes have appeared at least in 4 images) presented in the paper.
 ```
 python train_semisup.py --dataset pascal --num_labels 60 --apply_aug classmix --apply_reco
 python train_semisup.py --dataset cityscapes --num_labels 20 --apply_aug classmix --apply_reco
 python train_semisup.py --dataset sun --num_labels 50 --apply_aug classmix --apply_reco
 ```

-Training with the fewest label setting in each dataset with partial label mode presented in the paper:
+Training ReCo + ClassMix with the fewest **partial** label setting in each dataset (each class only has 1 labelled pixel)* mode presented in the paper.
 ```
 python train_semisup_partial.py --dataset pascal --partial p0 --apply_aug classmix --apply_reco
 python train_semisup_partial.py --dataset cityscapes --partial p0 --apply_aug classmix --apply_reco
 python train_semisup_partial.py --dataset sun --partial p0 --apply_aug classmix --apply_reco
 ```

+Training with ReCo is expected to require 12 - 16G of memory in a single GPU setting.
+All the other baselines can be trained under 12G in a single GPU setting.

 ### Other Notices
 1. We observe that the performance for the full label mode semi-supervised learning in CityScapes dataset is not stable across different machines, for which all baselines might drop 2-5% performance, though the ranking for all methods keeps the same.
 Different GPUs in the same machine do not affact the performance.
 The performance for other datasets in the full label mode and all datasets in the partial label mode are consistent.
-2. Please use `--seed 0, 1, 2` to accurately reproduce our results with the exact same labelled and unlabelled split we used in our experiments.
+2. Please use `--seed 0, 1, 2` to accurately reproduce/compare our results with the exactly same labelled and unlabelled split we used in our experiments.

 ## Citation
 If you found this code/work to be useful in your own research, please considering citing the following:

 PLACEHOLDER.

+## Contact
+If you have any questions, please contact sk.lorenmt@gmail.com.